akxcv/vuera/README.md

 )
 ```

+Functions work as usual.
+You can also pass any valid React elements as children.

 If you don't want to use the babel plugin, you can still use a Vue component inside your React app
 like so: